 Any concerns about a child’s welfare are taken extremely seriously and all staff and volunteers are aware of our child protection policy and procedures.
-If you are concerned about a child’s welfare, please record your concern, and any observations or conversation heard, and report to one of the Designated Safeguarding Leaders as soon as possible the same day.
-We will ensure that our concerns about our pupils are discussed with his/her Parents/Carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.
+The Designated Safeguarding Leaders will ensure that concerns about our pupils are discussed with his/her Parents/Carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.

 Deputy Designated Safeguarding Lead and School Office Administrator